tijo95/piper_tts/README.md

 ```

-2. download the appropriate binay for your platform from piper repository:
+2. download the appropriate binary for your platform from piper repository:

 For windows, download `https://github.com/rhasspy/piper/releases/download/2023.11.14-2/piper_windows_amd64.zip`
 Unzip all contents into `piper_tts`